vodquang96/django-anymail/docs/esps/sendinblue.rst

 populated with global merge data for all recipients, but does not offer :ref:`batch sending <batch-send>` with per-recipient merge data.
 Anymail's :attr:`~anymail.message.AnymailMessage.merge_data`
+and :attr:`~anymail.message.AnymailMessage.merge_metadata`
-message attribute is not supported with the SendinBlue backend.
+message attributes are not supported with the SendinBlue backend.

 To use a SendinBlue template, set the message's :attr:`~anymail.message.AnymailMessage.template_id` to the numeric